Professional/Short course Supporting and Managing Those at Risk of Suicide

 Assessment

-The presentation will include 10 minutes for the presentation and five minutes for questions.
+Assessment will be a 20 minute case-based presentation which will include 10 minutes for the presentation and ten minutes for questions and answers.

 Prices and dates